fengbintu/Neural-Networks-on-Silicon/README.md

   - A layer-based scheduling framework is proposed to optimize both system-level energy efficiency and performance.

 ## Conference Papers
 This is a collection of conference papers that interest me.
 The emphasis is focused on, but not limited to neural networks on silicon.
-Papers of significance are marked in **bold**.
-My comments are marked in *italic*.

 ### 2014 ASPLOS
 - **DianNao: A Small-Footprint High-Throughput Accelerator for Ubiquitous Machine-Learning.** (CAS, Inria)